gardener/gardener/docs/extensions/conventions.md

 Consequently, this page should help answering some general questions that might come up when it comes to developing an extension.

+## `PriorityClasses`

+Extensions are not supposed to create and use self-defined `PriorityClasses`.
+Instead, they can and should rely on well-known [`PriorityClasses`](../development/priority-classes.md) managed by gardenlet.

 ## Is there a naming scheme for (global) resources?

 As there is no formal process to validate non-existence of conflicts between two extensions please follow these naming schemes when creating resources (especially, when creating global resources, but it's in general a good idea for most created resources):